Faculty of Arts

 The University of Manitoba awarded the first Bachelor of Arts in 1880 with its inaugural graduating class of one.
 Since then, more than 50,000 Bachelor of Arts degrees have been conferred.
 Our graduates are in excellent company.
 From artists to human rights activists, some of the most influential people in Canada are graduates of the Faculty of Arts.

 An Arts education teaches students to solve problems, to be sensitive to the social and physical environment and to acquire breadth of learning with an appreciation of our cultural, political, and economic milieu.
 Faculty of Arts students are prepared for future careers in a variety of fields, including government, management, and education.
 Many of our students also pursue professional studies in areas such as law and social work.

 The Faculty of Arts has further information and outlines the many advantages a liberal arts education has to offer.

-The following majors and minors/concentrations are available for study via Distance and Online Education when completing the Bachelor of Arts (General) or the Bachelor of Arts Integrated Studies.
-While certain disciplines (*) are available through UM course offerings alone, others are available in collaboration with our Canadian Virtual University (CVU) partners.
-CVU is an association of Canada's leading universities in online and distance education.
+The following majors and minors/concentrations are available for study via distance and online education when completing the Bachelor of Arts (General) or the Bachelor of Arts Integrated Studies.